The new "Old Oktoberfest" takes place in the south of the Theresienwiese.

 The main ingredients of this still new and fluctuating festival are the large beer tent, the Festzelt Tradition, a musicians’ tent, and a selection of historic rides and other attractions.
 With one exception, the musicians’ tent has so far been run by Josef Bachmaier, host of a restaurant and cabaret, as Herzkasperl-Festzelt, where you can listen to a large variety of traditional and contemporary folk music.

 The Festzelt Tradition, on the other hand, is an ordinary beer tent presenting traditional brass music and dances.
-In addition to the two, the new "folk singer tent" Zur Schönheitskönigin offers a very lively atmosphere with traditional music and sing-a-longs.
+In addition to the two, we saw a new "folk singer tent" in 2022.
+Schützenlisl will replace Zur Schönheitskönigin, which offered a very lively atmosphere with traditional music and sing-a-longs.

 Reservations for the Oide Wiesn tents are usually easier to obtain than for the regular Oktoberfest.
 Even for Saturday and Friday nights, reservation slots are usually offered publicly for all tents.